waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Progression over Perfection:** The main goal is to move forward.
 Don't get bogged down by optional side content or dead ends.
 If a path requires an item I don't have (like Cut), note it and move on.
 - **Hypothesize, Test, Pivot:** When stuck, form a hypothesis, test it with one or two actions, and if it fails, immediately pivot to a new hypothesis.
 Do not repeat failed actions.
 - **Systematic Exploration (When Stuck):** If the main path is unclear, use agents like `unseen_tile_navigator_agent` to explore methodically rather than wandering randomly.
-- **Mark Everything:** Diligently mark defeated trainers, used warps, key items, and especially one-way paths or traps (like the Cerulean ledge).
+- **Mark Everything:** Diligently mark defeated trainers, used warps, key items, and especially one-way paths or traps.

 ## II.
 Game Mechanics & Battle Intel
 - **Type Matchups (Verified):**